Coronavirus latest: No herd immunity means infection risk still high, warns WHO | DW | 24.07.2020

 The announcement came a day after Belgium reimplemented restrictions to stem the spread of the virus, including mandating masks in crowded outdoor public spaces.

-The girl suffered some several severe associated dieseases, according to a statement.
-She is believed to be the youngest person to pass away from coronavirus complications, after a 12-year-old died in March.
+The girl suffered from several severe associated diseases, according to a statement.
+She is believed to be the youngest person to pass away from coronavirus complications after a 12-year-old died in March.

 Belgium has reported nearly 65,000 cases and over 9,800 deaths.